 There are a few obvious differences between the Child and Family Partners Certificate Program and other programs.
-Few, if any, offer the combination of online modules with video conferences to ensure connections between participants from across the country as well as the flexibility to complete assignments at a time and place convenient for participants.
+Few, if any, offer the combination of online modules with video conferences, office hours, and individual online meetings to ensure connections between participants from across the country as well as the flexibility to complete assignments at a time and place convenient for participants.

 This program is also an eclectic mix information from a variety of sources including the Early Childhood Learning and Knowledge Center, the Center on the Developing Child at Harvard University, Zero to Three and experts currently working in partnerships with families.

 One-to-one attention is a hallmark of the program.
 Your Course Administrator is in regular contact with you.
 Weekly video conferences are provided as optional resources for participants by the Course Administrator.